 Where are the strongest interdependencies between technology and other industries in Europe?
 The sales numbers in figure 2 illustrate the results of our input-output analysis and show that the financial services area plays a special role for European tech companies—no other industry/sector generates more revenue.
 Demand from the public sector is also considerable, but significantly lower.
 Sales to the mechanical engineering and automotive industries rank in the middle range.

 The exact opposite situation exists with automotive and mechanical engineering.
 In both industries, technology companies are supplying more hardware components than software and services.
-For mechanical engineering, an orientation toward Industry 4.0 is driving a demand for sensors, cameras, and robots, for example, which are boosting hardware’s share of sales.
-The automotive industry requires similar hardware components—to implement assisted driving, in-vehicle connectivity and infotainment, and other innovations.
+For mechanical engineering, an orientation towards Industry 4.0 is driving a demand for sensors, cameras and robots, for example, which are boosting hardware’s share of sales.
+The automotive industry requires similar hardware components—to implement assisted driving, in-vehicle connectivity and infotainment and other innovations.

 Up to 2030, industry convergence will continue to gain importance.
-The digitization of many industries is far from complete, and in some cases remains in its infancy.
+The digitisation of many industries is far from complete and in some cases remains in its infancy.
 And the vertical growth areas mentioned above have only exploited their potential to a small extent.
-A look at Asian markets, for example, illustrates how extensively public administration or health care can be digitized.
-Moreover, smart cities, autonomous driving, and certain other trends cannot be stopped—to the benefit of European tech companies.
+A look at Asian markets, for example, illustrates how extensively public administration or health care can be digitised.
+Moreover, smart cities, autonomous driving and certain other trends cannot be stopped—to the benefit of European tech companies.

 The European technology sales growth of recent years is a real success story, especially when measured against the numerous changes and challenges in the industry.
 But inevitably there is a question of whether the positive trend is set to continue at a similar rate, leading up till 2030.
 And which megatrends will drive growth in Europe’s tech industry?